 Rogue antivirus programs from FakeRean/Braviax family removal:

-Cyber criminals who are creating these fake antivirus programs are using the same license keys in almost all of their rogue programs.
-Entering one of these keys will make the removal of fake antivirus program less complicated.
-Entering these keys will force fake antivirus program into thinking that you have already purchased it's license key and will allow execution of installed programs (including legitimate antivirus and anti-spyware software).
+Cyber criminals who create these fake antivirus programs use an identical license key for most of them.
+Entering one of these keys makes removal of the fake antivirus program less complicated.
+Entering these keys forces the fake antivirus program into behaving as if you have purchased the license key and allows execution of installed programs (including legitimate antivirus and anti-spyware software).

-When the registration key is entered, fake antivirus will think, that you've purchased it's full version and will stop generating fake security warning messages.
+When the registration key is entered, the fake antivirus program will behave as if you have purchased the full version and will cease generating fake security warning messages.
 It will also allow you to run programs and anti-spyware software.
-Note, that registering this program will not remove it from your PC, it will just disable the fake pop-up windows and will allow to access the Internet.
-After you enter this key, you can now download the recommended spyware remover (use the button below) and get rid of this bogus antivirus software.
+Note that registering this program will not remove it from your PC, it will simply disable the fake pop-up windows and allow to access the Internet.
+After you enter this key, you can download the recommended spyware remover (use the button below) and remove this bogus antivirus software.

-NOTE: If you cannot run remover, try to right-click on it and select "Run as administrator".
-If installation of spyware remover fails, or you can't open .exe files you can try our Customized installer, built by our technicians to bypass spyware infections and install removers anyway.
-It is a DOS program, that most of spyware doesn't block.
+NOTE: If you cannot run remover, right-click on it and select "Run as administrator".
+If installation of spyware remover fails, or you cannot open .exe files, try the Customized installer built by our technicians to bypass spyware infections and install removers regardless.
+It is a DOS program, that most spyware does not block.

-If after or before removal of this scam you cannot run your installed programs, this means that fake antivirus has modified your operating system's .exe file associations.
-When you try to run any executable, Windows would open "select program" dialog and wouldn't execute a program.
-To fix it, download a registry fix (link below).
+If, after or before, removal of this scam you are unable to run your installed programs, the fake antivirus program has modified your operating system's .exe file associations.
+When you try to run any executable, Windows will open the "select program" dialogue and will not execute the program.
+To fix this, download a registry fix (link below).
 Save it to your computer, double click it, click yes and then ok.
-After rebooting your PC file associations should function normally.
+After rebooting your PC, file associations should function normally.

-If You Can't open your browser (Internet explorer, Firefox, Google Chrome or Opera):
+If you cannot open your browser (Internet explorer, Firefox, Google Chrome, or Opera):

-Fake antivirus programs from this family hijacks Internet browsers, modifies registry settings and disables execution of programs.
-For such cases our developers have made a custom installer.
-It is useful when you can't browse the Internet and can't execute .exe files.
-It starts like MS-Dos program, runs some registry fixes then initiates execution of a installer.
-When tested this installer worked on Windows 7, Windows Vista and XP, infected with most common spyware infections.
+Fake antivirus programs from this family hijacks Internet browsers, modify registry settings and disable execution of programs.
+For such cases, our developers have developed a custom installer.
+It is useful when you are unable to browse the Internet or run .exe files.
+It starts like MS-Dos program, runs some registry fixes, and then initiates execution of a installer.
+When tested, this installer worked on the Windows 7, Windows Vista and XP operating systems infected with most common spyware infections.

-Fake antivirus program will generate fake warning after pressing ENTER. please ignore it and click "No, stay unprotected..." on this message
+The fake antivirus program will generate a fake warning after pressing ENTER.
+Ignore it and click "No, stay unprotected..." on this message.

-File download dialog will appear saying you are downloading file installer.com.
-Click Run, wait for download to finish then follow the on-screen instructions.
-Windows may warn you that opening unknown files may be unsafe, please ignore these warnings.
+File download dialogue will appear, reporting that you are downloading file installer.com.
+Click Run, wait for download to finish, and then follow the on-screen instructions.
+Windows may warn you that opening unknown files may be unsafe.
+Ignore these warnings.

-If your Internet browsers work, you can use this button to download customized installer.
+If your Internet browsers work, use this button to download customized installer.

-Manual removal of fake antivirus programs from FakeRean/Braviax family:
+Manual removal of fake antivirus programs from the FakeRean/Braviax family:

-Some spyware can block downloading spyware removers.
-If You can't download it using default location, try one of the alternative download locations below:
+Some spyware block the download of spyware removers.
+If you are unable to download it using the default location, try one of the alternative download locations below:

 - Location 2

-If installation of the remover fails, please try downloading customized installer, which was built by our technicians to bypass spyware infections.
+If installation of the remover fails, try downloading the customized installer, which was built by our technicians to bypass spyware infections.
 Download customized installer

-If you still can't download or can't run spyware removing software, please perform these steps:
+If you are still unable to download or run spyware-removing software, please perform these steps:

-Download registry fix.
-This fix removes registry entries, that disallows executing of programs in some variants of this spyware, to download it, click the link below.
-After downloading double click win7_av_fix.reg file, click Yes when asked and then click OK.
+Download the registry fix.
+This fix removes registry entries that disallow execution of programs in some variants of this spyware.
+To download it, click the link below.
+After downloading, double click win7_av_fix.reg file, click Yes when requested and then click OK.

-Some variants of this spyware modifies system proxy settings and you can't access Internet or website addresses is redirected to malicious or phishing websites.
+Some variants of this spyware modify the system proxy settings to prevent access to the Internet, or website addresses are redirected to malicious or phishing websites.
 To reset proxy settings to default, download and run this tool:

 That's It!
 You can now try to download Spyware remover or install and run it if already downloaded.
-In most cases this leads to a success, if not, please describe your problem in our FORUM and our technicians will try to help you.
+In most cases, this leads to success, however, if not, please describe your problem in our FORUM and our technicians will try to help.

-Other tools known to remove fake antivirus programs from FakeRean/Braviax family:
+Other tools known to remove fake antivirus programs from the FakeRean/Braviax family: